 There are couple reasons that schema grounded CUI does not produce natural text output directly but produce the bot dialog act as an intermediate meaning representation form.
 The main reason to adopt the separation of concerns principle here is to reduce the cost, particular for supporting multiple languages, as different language can share the same interaction logic.

-Builder controls this verbalization process by define template for given dialog act, which can be defined to not only delivers the content, but also promotes users collaboration and satisfaction.
+Builder controls this verbalization process by defining a template for a given dialog act, which can be defined to not only deliver the content but also, promotes users collaboration and satisfaction.
 And best of all, this scripting can be handled by a conversational user experience team.
-As always, the template is defined under context, so that same dialog act can be verbalized into different utterance in different context.
+As always, the template is defined under context so that same dialog act can be verbalized into different utterance in different context.
 Take a SlotRequest("destination") as an example, the template for that in English can be "What is your <slotName>?", or "where do you want to go?".
 Of course, the second version is more restricted to only that slot, while the first template can be applied to more cases.